ryanwonghc/Premier-League-Game-Classifier/Premier-League-Game-Classifier.md

 **Verdict: Correct**

+#### Hypothesis 5
-5. A statistically significant portion of games in the "Best Games" set are close games Close games keep fans on the edge of their seats, and it can be more fun to see your favorite team come out on top after a close game as opposed to a one-sided game.
+A statistically significant portion of games in the "Best Games" set are close games Close games keep fans on the edge of their seats, and it can be more fun to see your favorite team come out on top after a close game as opposed to a one-sided game.
 In order to test this hypothesis, I calculated the goal difference of each game (goals scored by winner - goals scored by loser).
 Drawn games have a goal difference of 0.
 I then charted this information for the "Best Games" set as well as the rest of the data in bar charts, shown below:
 <p align="center">
   <img src="/images/fig6.png"/>